search

 Disclaimer: machine translated by DeepL which may contain errors.

-The University of Tokyo's Faculty of Science will open its special classes for high school students, taught by faculty members who are conducting cutting-edge research.
+The University of Tokyo's Faculty of Science will open its doors to the public for a special class for high school students, taught by faculty members who are conducting cutting-edge research.

-Experience the fascination of science through a "One-Day Trial Lesson".
+Experience the fascination of science through a "one-day mock class.

-Each lecture will be followed by a 10-minute Q&A session.
+There will be time for Q&A after each lecture.
 We look forward to your active participation.

 13:00~13:05 Greetings